JamesParsons/Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*
+   The system works primarily by voice controls.
+The user speaks to the device.
+The device translates that offline using the Kaldi recognizer class.
+Then it parses the response looking for keywords.
+The device responds appropriately given which keywords it has found.
+The device also recognizes gestures.

 *Include videos or screencaptures of both the system and the controller.*